KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/kdevelop.md

 ## Configure environment for run and debug

-At this point KDevelop can build correctly the project.
+At this point KDevelop can build the project correctly.

 KDevelop will be able to run and debug the project if we set environment variables.